InTimeTechnologies/in_time_engine/README.md

 - Vulkan SDK: install Vulkan SDK to the location of your preference.
 The project automatically finds it through the VULKAN_SDK environment variable.

 # Building Submodules and Dependencies
-in_time_engine.vcxproj is configured through property_sheets\build_event_properties.props to call vs_scripts\build_dependencies.bat to build the dependencies using the specified configuration.
+[In Time Engine project](in_time_engine/in_time_engine.vcxproj) is configured through property sheet [build_event_properties.props](property_sheets/build_event_properties.props) to call [build_dependencies.bat](vs_scripts/build_dependencies/build.bat) to build the dependencies using the specified solution directory, configuration and platform.
 It uses build stamps to avoid rebuilding dependencies.

-Alternatively, you can call vs_scripts\build_dependencies\build_all.bat without any arguments.
+Alternatively, you can run [build_all](vs_scripts/build_dependencies/build_all.bat) without any arguments.
 It will build all Debug and Release versions of all dependencies.
-It will also skip rebuilding dependencies when you are building in_time_engine through build stamp files in vs_scripts\build_dependencies\build_stamps.

-Shall there be any issues, you can call vs_scripts\build_dependencies\clean_all.bat to remove build stamps and install folders for all depdencies.
+All batch, build scripts used to build dependencies create build stamp files.
+Shall this file exist in the [build_stamps directory](vs_scripts/build_dependencies/build_stamps/), it will skip rebuilding the dependency to speed up build times.
+Shall there be any issues, you can call [clean_all.bat](vs_scripts/build_dependencies/clean_all.bat) to remove build stamps and build and install files.
+There are "clean" scripts per dependency shall you need it.

-Vulkan SDK must be installed prior to building in_time_engine.vcxproj.
-Refer to the requirement sections for more details.

 There are other individual scripts you can use.
 Refer to their respective documentation inside [vs_scripts\build_dependencies](vs_scripts/build_dependencies) directory on how to use them.

+Vulkan SDK must be installed prior to building the [In Time Engine project](in_time_engine/in_time_engine.vcxproj).
+Refer to the requirement sections for more details.
+Visual Studio will prompt you to install Vulkan through their official website shall VULKAN_SDK variable is not found through a [batch script](vs_scripts/vulkan/validate_vulkan_sdk_installed.bat) when you build it.

 # Requirements
 - Visual Studio 2026 installed: available at [Visual Studio 2026](https://visualstudio.microsoft.com/downloads/)